Hakuhodo: History

 In 1996, Hakuhodo cofounded the DAC Consortium, a consolidated group of Japanese global media players investing in digital innovation.

 In 2000, Hakuhodo created the joint-venture Hakuhodo-Percept with the Indian agency Percept to target the Indian advertising market.
 In December 2002, Hakuhodo launched the first advertising campaign where the Beckhams appeared together (displayed on billboard screens in Tokyo).

 In October 2003 the company became part of the Hakuhodo DY Holdings after merging with other companies.
 Hakuhodo DY Holdings launched a unique media and entertainment company, Hakuhodo DY Media Partners Inc., in 2003.
 In February 2009, Hakuhodo announced a partnership with US global public relations firm Ketchum.

 Hakuhodo acquired the US-based companies SYPartners LLC and Red Peak Group LLC in May 2014, the US-based marketing company Digital Kitchen in June 2015, the Montreal-based creative agency Sid Lee in July 2015, and the Singapore-based agency Integrated Communications Group (ICG) in February 2017.
-The Japanese company purchased 30% of Palo Alto-based IDEO in February 2016.
+The Japanese company purchased 30% of Palo Alto–based IDEO in February 2016.

+On 28 February 2023 prosecutors formally indicted Hakuhodo, rival ad agency Dentsu, and four other companies on suspicion of bid rigging of contracts worth approximately ¥43.7 billion for the 2020 Summer Olympics.
+They were accused of lowering the competitiveness of their tenders.
+Dentsu had admitted to liability in voluntary questioning a few days earlier.
+The companies allegedly colluded with Yasuo Mori, a former senior Olympic official, who was arrested along with other suspects.